Cruise Complaints Introduction

 Everyone knows that alcohol on board cruise ships is expensive and not everyone wants to pay for overpriced drinks if they can avoid it.
 Even the so-called ‘Drinks Packages’ are not cheap and always come with restrictions and limits on what you can and can’t drink.
 So can you take alcohol onboard your cruise? – well yes and no.

-Almost every cabin or stateroom is priced based on double occupancy, which means that if you are a single traveller, you get landed with a huge single supplement.
-With a single supplement of 100%, it means you are paying twice as much for the stateroom just because you’re travelling alone.
+The biggest cruise complaint from Single travellers surrounds single supplements.
+Almost every cabin or stateroom is priced based on double occupancy, which means that if you are a single traveller, you get landed with a substantial single supplement.
+A single 100% supplement means you are paying twice as much for the stateroom just because you’re travelling alone.

-Watch out for special solo or single supplement offers some of which can be as little as 25% plus many cruise lines and now offering single staterooms on some ships thus avoiding the need to penalise single travellers.
+Watch out for special solo or single supplement offers, some of which can be as little as 25%.
+Many cruise lines have identified this market and now offer single staterooms on some ships, thus avoiding penalising single travellers.

 Poor Buffet Etiquette